Lectures, Signings, and Classes

 31 January – Omnilore Lecture at Palos Verdes Country Club – “Challenges in Culinary History” – 12 Noon –

-01-02 February – Two daily lectures on “Dickens Favorite Punch and the Libations of His Times” at the Riverside Dickens Festival -1 PM ad 4 PM.
+01-02 February – “Dickens Favorite Punch and the Libations of His Times” at the Riverside Dickens Festival -1 PM and 4 PM.

 16 March – “How Prohibition Changed America” lecture at the Torrance Public Library, 3301 Torrance Boulevard.
-No charge, begins at 2 PM.
+2 PM.

 20 April – “How Prohibition Changed America” lecture at the Pacific Palisades Public Library, 861 Alma Real Drive.
-No charge, begins at 2 PM.
+2 PM.

-07 June – “Los Angeles Culinary Traditions” lecture at Joslyn Center, 1601 N. Valley Drive, Manhattan Beach, as part of Osher Lifelong Learning’s program.
-Lecture begins 10 AM, free admission.
+07 June – “Los Angeles Culinary Traditions” lecture at Joslyn Center, 1601 N. Valley Drive, Manhattan Beach, as part of Osher Lifelong Learning’s program.10 AM.

 19 June – “Culinary Culture of Spain” lecture at the Yorba Linda Public Library’s “Reading Is Delicious” event (also featuring flamenco dancers and guitarists).
-7 PM, 18181 Imperial Highway, Yorba Linda, begins 7 PM, free admission.
+7 PM, 18181 Imperial Highway, Yorba Linda, 7 PM.

-22 June – “How Prohibition Changed America” lecture at the Big Bear Library, Big Bear, CA. Lecture begins 1 PM, free admission.
+22 June – “How Prohibition Changed America” lecture at the Big Bear Library, Big Bear, CA. Lecture begins 1 PM

 25 July – Lecture on Culinary History of Los Angeles, Torrance Public Library, 3301 Torance Blvd.
-No charge, begins at 7PM
+No charge

 03 August – Moderator on “Food and Cultural Identity” and “Farm to Table Restaurants” panels at 1st Annual Farm to Table Conference, New Orleans.